 Where and When Is It?

 Leon, Mexico is only an hour or two away from our ILP schools where you will be teaching and living, and is home to one of the world’s biggest and most impressive hot air balloon festivals.
 Nice, right?
 It's also nicknamed the shoe capital of the world and boasts an impressive market that you'll have to explore.
+Get more info on Leon, here (like tips on how to get there and what to do).

 The festival happens in mid-November, so it’s perfect for our volunteers who will be living there for fall semester.
 Head to the Metropolitan Ecological Park of Leon bright and early to see the balloons lift off.